tuii05/2D_Car_Simulation/README.md

-$Simple simulation to modell a 2D car, based on a simplified bycicle modell, with the following equations:$
+Simple simulation to modell a 2D car, based on a simplified bycicle modell, with the following equations:

 $$
 \begin{align}